 The Gentle Leader is a style of head collar that can be used to help manage pulling or reactivity on walks.
 It can be highly effective - however it does take longer to train dogs to wear one comfortably.
 Be sure to gradually and positively train your dog to wear a head collar.

 The Freedom Harness is a unique body harness that can be used to help manage pulling or reactivity on walks.
 The leash has one handle with 2 clips: one attaches between the shoulder blades and one on the front of the chest.
 When pressure is applied to the harness, it is evenly distributed to both attachment points.
 The martingale on the back snugs up, making it physically more difficult to move forward.
 The front clip helps redirect the dog back towards the handler and away from the object.
 Remember to purchase the harness/leash combo, or both a leash & harness (if sold individually) since they are designed to work together.
-How to fit a Freedom Harness.
+How to measure for and fit a Freedom Harness.

 Muzzles are a highly effective tool in managing aggression during training sessions or as an extra layer of safety.
 They also have the added benefit, for some patients, of ensuring other people avoid them during walks.
 Dogs need to be gradually taught to wear a basket muzzle.

 The goal is to ensure the muzzle is a positive piece of equipment, much like their leash and collar, that predicts good things are about to happen.
 Muzzles should never compound or exacerbate your pet's anxiety.